Clare, Suffolk: Agriculture

 The Suffolk Landscape Character Assessment, published by Suffolk County Council, available online, examines the characteristics of the landscape topology around Clare, which consists of valley meadowlands and undulating farmlands, both ancient and estate.

 The majority of agriculture around Clare is arable.
 Crops grown include winter wheat, winter barley, sugar beet, oilseed rape and broad beans for fodder, with smaller areas of rye and oats.
 The sugar beet is taken to the British Sugar factory in Bury St Edmunds.

 In the Tudor period, the area is described as: "Wood-pasture region, mainly pasture, meadow, engaged in rearing and dairying with some bee-keeping, horse-breeding and poultry.
 Crops mainly barley with some wheat, rye, oats, peas, vetches, hops and occasionally hemp."

 Because of the Stour there were mills in Clare, four reported in 1295.
 Malting Lane marks one, Mill Lane another.
 At least one mill was for fulling.
 The last corn mill, an 18th-century timber-framed structure together with a 19th-century brick boiler house and steam engine, known as Waymans Mill, was destroyed by fire in the late 1970s.
 Windmills also existed – there is a ruinous stack near Chilton Street.

 The market that had run in Market Hill from before the Norman Conquest shrank after the arrival of the railway in 1865.
 Farmers preferred to take their produce to the larger markets of Ipswich, Sudbury or Cambridge.
-The Corn Exchange of 1838 eventually closed and was later replaced by a town hall.
+The Corn Exchange of 1838 eventually closed and was later replaced by Clare Town Hall.

 There have been dramatic changes to farming and the agricultural landscape, particularly in the last century.
 Just north of Stoke-by-Clare is an example.
 Hull's Farm of 750 acre was divided into 67 fields, bounded by hedges and elm trees, with 30 farm workers and many horses.
 Pressure on farmers to increase food production during and after World War II, resulted in removal of a wood of 40 acre, grubbed up to control the rabbit population, leaving 6 acre of Lord's Wood.
 Hedgerows were cut down.
 Dutch elm disease then decimated the tree population, leaving a wide open landscape.
 Now the farm buildings have been replaced by a nature reserve and the land incorporated into Stonard's Farm, with five farm workers and four tractors.
 The crop trebled between 1955 and 1996.